Northfleet fire: Homes evacuated as building engulfed - BBC News

 Northfleet fire: Homes evacuated as building engulfed

-People have been evacuated from their homes as a large blaze broke out in a residential area in Kent.
+Homes have been evacuated as firefighters battle a large blaze in a residential area in Kent.

-Plumes of black smoke could be seen rising from the fire in a derelict leisure centre in Nelson Road, Northfleet.
+Plumes of black smoke have been seen rising from a derelict leisure centre in Nelson Road, Northfleet.

 Residents have been advised to keep windows and doors shut due to the amount of smoke in the area.